 The filehandles may also be integers, in which case they are understood as file descriptors.

 open3() returns the process ID of the child process.
 It doesn't return on failure: it just raises an exception matching /^open3:/.
-However, exec failures in the child (such as no such file or permission denied), are just reported to CHLD_ERR, as it is not possible to trap them.
+However, exec failures in the child are not detected.
+You'll have to trap SIGPIPE yourself.